heinc1010/BAMixChecker/docs/Usage.rst

 Usage for each data type
 ---------------------------------------

-BAMixChecker runs a mode for WES and RNA-seq as a default without a bed file.
+BAMixChecker runs a mode for WES and RNA-seq as a default without bed file.

-If a bed file is given with –b option, it runs as a targeted sequencing mode.
+If a BED file is given using the -b option, it runs as a targeted sequencing mode.

-1)	WGS or WES or RNA-seq data
+1)	WGS or WES or RNA-Seq data

 ::